fabiospampinato/monorepo/readme.md

 - [`detect-eol`](https://github.com/fabiospampinato/detect-eol) `P-DDD-ISO`: Quickly detect the EOL used in a string.
 - [`event-loop-yielder`](https://github.com/fabiospampinato/event-loop-yielder) `P-D-ISO`: A collection of strategies for yielding to the event loop, to avoid blocking for too long.
 - [`ext2mime`](https://github.com/fabiospampinato/ext2mime) `PP-DDD-ISO`: Convert a file extension to a mime type.
 It works only with popular file extensions and it's super lightweight.
-- [`find-up-json`](https://github.com/fabiospampinato/find-up-json) `P-DDD-ISO`: Find, read and parse the first matching file found walking the filesystem upwards.
+- [`find-up-json`](https://github.com/fabiospampinato/find-up-json) `P-DDD-NODE`: Find, read and parse the first matching file found walking the filesystem upwards.
 - [`hex-encoding`](https://github.com/fabiospampinato/hex-encoding) `PP-DDD-ISO`: Hex encoding.
 An extremely fast and synchronous JS implementation.
 - [`is`](https://github.com/fabiospampinato/is) `P-D-ISO-TREE`: The definitive collection of is* functions for runtime type checking.
 Lodash-compatible, tree-shakable, with types.
 - [`khroma`](https://github.com/fabiospampinato/khroma) `P-D-ISO-TREE`: A collection of functions for manipulating CSS colors, inspired by SASS.